PAHERP Resources

 • The color varies with age.

-• The dorsal background is greyish black and becomes lighter on the sides and ventral surfaces.
+• The dorsal background is grayish black and becomes lighter on the sides and ventral surfaces.
 The dorsum and sides are covered with pale blue to silvery flecks.
 The flecks are larger and more numerous on the sides than on the back.

 • The dorsal surface of the head and appendages has blue flecks.